-GREENFOOD INSIGHTS

-THE 20'S A NEW ERA FOR FOOD-TO-GO

-GREENFOOD INSIGHTS #1 JANUARY 2021

-A QUICK NOTE ABOUT GREENFOOD INSIGHTS #1

-One thing I believe we've all learned in the past months is the advantages of an agile corporate culture.
+A QUICK NOTE ABOUT GREENFOOD INSIGHTS #1 One thing I believe we've all learned in the past months is the advantages of an agile corporate culture.
 Predicting what the future - or just last year - has in store next isn't an easy task.
-Plans need to have a new kind of flexibility and our teams must be aware, or at least observant, of all the possibilities that are out there. in every aspect of their lives.
-They are used to getting the new WWW: What they want it, and Wherever they are.
-For the food industry, this means a move towards convenience in all forms.
+Plans need to have a new kind of flexibility and our teams must be aware, or at least observant, of all the possibilities that are out there.
 The pandemic is re-shaping economies, businesses, product categories, pricing and consumer behaviour.
 The pace of innovation accelerates, and companies are adopting digital technology at astonishing speed.
 But even with the promise of widespread vaccination inching closer, and all those digital tools that has emerged to help us work smartly, be more productive and save time, we can't shake off the feeling of having too much to do and not enough time to do it all.
 It's true not only of work but also of our personal lives.
 So, because time is scarce and we know how busy you are, we thought we'd help you out by packaging the latest trends and visions from experts, product developers, and industry executives.
 Greenfood Insights is our ambition to share what we are keeping a watchful eye on right now.

-What we've learned is that consumers tend to look for shortcuts and life hacks
+What we've learned is that consumers tend to look for shortcuts and life hacks in every aspect of their lives.
+They are used to getting the new WWW: What they want, When they want it, and Wherever they are.
+For the food industry, this means a move towards convenience in all forms.
 But growth in the convenience category is also driven by a green revolution.
 More of us are converting to a flexitarian diet, looking for healthier choices and new taste combination.
 Goodbye uninspired hot-dogs.
 Welcome crunchy vegetarians wraps and plant-based burgers.
 Yes the future is unsure, but also yummy.
-Enjoy

-/David von Laskowski.
-President & CEO, Greenfood Group & Picadeli

-PS.
-We love feedback and learning more so don't hesitate to contact us greenfoodinsight@greenfood.se

-Looking at the new decade ahead of us, we can see that the food-to-go category will continue to grow, despite the effects of the pandemic.
+Enjoy /David von Laskowski.
+President & CEO, Greenfood Group & Picadeli PS.
+We love feedback and learning more so don't hesitate to contact us greenfoodinsights@greenfood.se Looking at the new decade ahead of us, we can see that the food-to-go category will continue to grow, despite the effects of the pandemic.
 WHY?

-The pandemic may have changed consumer habits, but even during these turbulent times, convenience such as click & collect, home delivery and food-to-go items are still in high demand.
-Consumers still want ultraconvenience: easy to find, mobile, mouth-watering and green!
+The pandemic may have changed consumer habits, but convenience such as click & collect, home delivery and food-to-go items are still in high demand.
+Consumers still want ultraconvenience: easy to find, mobile, mouthwatering and green!